China link exposed in Malta corruption scheme

 Shanghai Electric Power ended up publicly investing €380m in Maltese energy firm Enemalta.

-Meanwhile, Dow's Media Company and Macbridge were used to secretly funnel millions of euros with another shell-firm, '17 Black' in Dubai, which was linked to Maltese government officials involved in the Shanghai Electric Power deal.
+Meanwhile, Dow's and Macbridge were used to secretly funnel millions of euros together with another shell-firm, '17 Black' in Dubai, which was linked to Maltese government officials involved in the Shanghai Electric Power deal.

 The two men were the prime minister's former chief-of-staff, Keith Schembri, and former energy minister, Konrad Mizzi.

-Schembri is currently facing corruption charges in a separate case while Mizzi left government.
+Schembri is currently facing corruption charges in a separate case, while Mizzi left government.

 The group of European newspapers and journalists uncovered Chen's Hong Kong-based firms after consulting Maltese police documents, the leaked 'Panama Papers' trove of company records, and other sources, including interviews in a 'KFC' restaurant on a fact-finding trip to Nanjing in China.